REST API

 Use the returned access\_token to authenticate with Firebolt.

-To run a query using the API, you must first obtain the url of the engine you want to run on.
-Queries can be run against any engine in the account, including the system engine.
+To run a query using the API, you must first obtain the URL of the engine you want to run on.

-Use the following endpoint to return the system engine URL for `<account name>`.
+Use the following endpoint to return the account gateway URL for `<account name>`.

 curl https://api.app.firebolt.io/web/v3/account/<account name>/engineUrl \